 This Jambiya features a graceful curving line, with intricate embossing, Measuring 10" long and weighs 3 ounces it is detailed with copper cutouts applied over the brass handle and sheath.
 The blade appears to be carbon steel, and isn't particularly sharp.
 There are a pair of rings for attaching it to a belt.
 I suspect this may be a Moroccan display piece from the 1960's.
 A great desk accessory for use as a paper knife or letter opener.

 The piece is overall in good condition, considering it's age.
 There has never been a hanging loop on this piece, but it has three half dome feet on the bottom, and it does not appear to be made for the tourist trade.
 Measuring 11" across and weighing nearly 2 pounds, this is a very substantial and well crafted plate with a substantial amount of silver worked into it.

 This This knife features a graceful curving line, with intricate embossing, Measuring 16" long and weighing a little over a pound, the handle and sheath are faced with with etched silver metal.
 The blade appears to be carbon steel, and isn't particularly sharp.
 There are a pair of rings for attaching it to a belt.
 I suspect this may be a Moroccan ceremonial or display piece from the 1960's.

-Measuring 5.25" (13.33cm) by 3.25" (8.25cm) by 2.75" inches (7cm), and weighing over a pound (.5 kilo), this piece is quite solid.
+Measuring 6 1/2" (16 cm) across, and weighing nearly a pound and a half, it is quite heavy.
 This piece is estimated to be 100-150 years old